AlishaWayra/InformationRetrievalModels/README.md

   - Lidstone correction
   - Dirichlet smoothing

 Out of up to 1'000 passages, the models retrieve at most 100 passages for each query.
 At the end, a *.csv* file is created for each model containing each query and the top 100 passages in ascending order depending on their score.
+For those interested, here are some details about the different models:

+### Vector space model with TF-IDF representation and cosine similarity

 ## Structure of Repository
 First, text data is preprocessed, vocabulary of terms gets idenfitified, and some basic analysis is run to evaluate the frequency